-- ✓ In the State of Mississippi the residency of a minor is based on his/her parents' residency. - o Divorced parents: whichever parent has legal custody. - o Guardians: guardianship must be issued by a MS court. - Living with auntie or grandma without legal MS guardianship does not qualify. - o Deceased parents: residency of last surviving parent. - ✓ The 4 year exception - A student residing in MS, presenting a high school transcript showing graduation from a Mississippi secondary school and been a secondary school student in Mississippi for not less than the final four years will be considered In-State resident. - A student presenting a transcript with less than 4 years of high school in Mississippi might be considered In-State upon presenting valid proofs of residency.
+- as a regular sleeping accommodation for human beings; (iii) students who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings. - A homeless minor presenting an official McKinney-Vento letter originating from the MS high school where the student graduated and where the student was also deemed eligible for McKinney-Vento services during their enrollment at the high school might be considered In-State upon presenting valid proofs of residency.
+A sample McKinney-Vento official letter is found on page 176 of Tab 11 of this manual. - ✓ The 4-year exception: - A student residing in MS, presenting a high school transcript showing graduation from a Mississippi secondary school and been a secondary school student in Mississippi for not less than the final four years will be considered In-State resident for tuition purposes. - A student presenting a transcript with less than 4 years of high school in Mississippi might be considered In-State upon presenting valid proofs of residency.